ishan00/ishantarunesh.com/_posts/2023-09-16-dont-make-me-think.md

 permalink: dont-make-me-think
 ---

+The complete title of the book is *Don't Make Me Think, Revisited: A Common Sense Approach to Web Usability*

 ### Chapter 1

 The user shouldn’t have to think when they come to a page.
 Your task is to remove all question marks that comes in the head when you see a page